-The new European General Data Protection Regulation is in force with effect from 25th May 2018.
+The European General Data Protection Regulation came into force with effect from 25th May 2018.
 The Ideas Partnership is committed to complying with it.

 TIP is based on a community of supporters, donors, beneficiaries, colleagues and other good people.
 To manage our work properly – with proper record-keeping of donors and beneficiaries, for example, and a carefully-managed set of arrangements for keeping in touch – we need to hold personal data.
 The General Data Protection Regulation (GDPR) guides how we collect and look after personal data, and the rights of those whose data we hold.
 Consistent with our obligations under GDPR, the following is the formal statement of how we comply.